walquis/http-class/README.md

 ## Version 4 - Server with simple HTTP routing
 **Goal** - Understand what HTTP request routing is.

-**Objective** - Based on the request, decide whether to return "Hello, world" or "Goodbye, world".
+**Objective** - Based on the request URI's path, decide whether to return "Hello, world" or "Goodbye, world".

 [Discuss, based on what we see in the HTTP 1.1. spec, what our server needs to do.]

+**Exercise**
-[TODO] - Update server.rb to handle a path-based route.
+* Update server.rb to handle a path-based route.

 ## Version 5 - Server with Parameter handling